 The food processor is the quickest and easiest way to get your cookies processed into crumbs and the butter evenly distributed.
 Within minutes you’ll have your crust ready.
 If you don’t have a food processor, that’s okay too.
 Place the sandwich cookies into a large storage bag and crush them with a rolling pin.
 I tend to do that when I’m too lazy to drag out the food processor and wash it up.
 The crumbs tend not to be as fine, but they will do the trick.

 How to make the raspberry puree?

 The raspberry puree for this chocolate raspberry cheesecake can be made from fresh or frozen raspberries that have been thawed.
 Add the raspberries into a fine mesh strainer with a bowl underneath to catch the puree.
-Pushed the raspberries through the strainer with a rubber spatula until the only thing left in the strainer are seeds.
+Push the raspberries through the strainer with a rubber spatula until the only thing left in the strainer is seeds.
 I despise berry seeds so this was perfect.

 You can also run the raspberries through a blender.
 It seems like everyone has a blender nowadays.
 Pour the puree through a strainer to be sure all the seeds are removed.

 I created the cheesecake base altogether.
 When it comes to flavoring the 2 layers of cheesecake, I divided them evenly into two bowls.
 The first bowl, I added raspberry extract.
 If you want to add food coloring to make the layer pinker, add it now.

 For the chocolate layer, I melted the semi-sweet chocolate and added 1/2 cup of the cheesecake base into it.
 Quickly mix until incorporated to keep the chocolate from seizing up or cooling off too much.
 After the melted chocolate is worked into the cheesecake, add the cocoa powder.
 Mix until thoroughly combined and then work it into the rest of the cheesecake.